 Why some schools shouldn't let students sell direct to consumers.

 Should you take fundraising orders upfront, order your product first, and then sell it?
 Groups that have experience with both methods can probably already answer this question.
-But new sponsors who might be unsure which approach is better for their group probably want more information before deciding.
+However, new sponsors who might be unsure which approach is better for their group probably want more information before deciding.

 While plenty of groups prefer to order products first and then sell them, there are probably just as many reasons to choose an order-taker fundraiser instead.
 It depends on the group.
 But instead of pointing out the positives of taking orders beforehand, let's discuss why you may not want to choose a direct sale fundraiser.
 That is, give your students a physical product to sell.